ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

 This is where you'll spend most of your time and it's the mode where the magic happens.
 In this mode you can execute commands.
 Commands can be a simple letter, for example if you press the letter `j` you'll see your cursor goes down one line and if you press the letter `k` it will go up.
-In this mode you'll do things like navigate trough your text file, removing, copyieng and pasting text.
+In this mode you'll do things like navigate through your text file, removing, copying and pasting text.

 ### Navigation
 While you are in **NORMAL** mode you would need to move around your text file.
 This are the basics commads that will help you achieve that.